MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-setup-report-intrastat.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Intrastat Journals**, and then choose the related link.
 2. To view the options, choose the **Batch Name** field.
 3. Choose the journal batches to deleted, and then choose the **Delete** button.

+## <a name="see-related-training-at-microsoft-learnlearnmodulesprocess-intrastat-dynamics-365-business-centralindex"></a>See Related Training at [Microsoft Learn](/learn/modules/process-intrastat-dynamics-365-business-central/index)

 ## <a name="see-also"></a>See Also
 [Financial Management](finance.md)